pwcberry/pwcberry.github.io/about.md

 ## What is the blog colour theme about?

 The tints and shades of brown that are present in the appearance of this blog is my tribute to coffee.
 A wondrous beverage.
 I probably drink too much of it.
 I like it black, espresso style.
 While Melbourne is home to a wide and deep caffeinated culture, I am not a coffee nerd.
-I like my brew to be rich with berries - and to make my hair stand on end.
+I like my brew to be rich with berries - and to make what remains of my hair stand on end.